The main areas examined in this section are:General Trends in the findings Examples

 Torture, cruel, inhuman and degrading treatment

-Police involvement in discrimination and violence against LGBT persons leads others to believe that they can harm persons with no normative sexual orientations and gender identities with impunity.
+Police involvement in discrimination and violence against LGBT persons leads others to believe that they can harm persons of non-conforming sexuality or gender with impunity.

-The IACHR is concerned with the overall context of police abuse against LGBT persons.
+Arbitrary detention is another major concern in the overall context of police abuse against LGBT persons.

 “To the police, all transgenders are prostitutes.”Human Rights Watch, Sex Workers at Risk, Condoms as Evidence of Prostitution in Four US Cities, 2012, p.
 20.

 The violence occurs at all stages of police custody, including apprehension, transportation in police vehicles and, above all, in the premises of police stations and lock-up facilities